ExtremeElectronics/RC2040-ROMWBW/README.md

 The ROM has been moved into flash, this is done at startup and the whole of the rom image is copied from SD before the emulation is started.
 The RAM is more of a challenge.
 By Turning off ROMWBW's RAM disks we can just fit this into a Pico(1)'s ram.
 This gives 160K in the first 10 ram banks for the emulation.

-The image is created from ROMWBW's source and the config used RCZ80_std_pico.asm is in the Compiling-custom-ROMWBW directory more information about the process is there.
+The image is created from ROMWBW's source and the config used RCZ80_std_picoXXX.asm is in the Compiling-custom-ROMWBW directory more information about the process nd versions for RC2040, Pico, Pico2(2) and RomWBW kits (FP) are there.

 ![Screenshot 2024-11-23 212939](https://github.com/user-attachments/assets/90fe8368-67ae-4220-b8b3-bf5141625553)